PGScatalog/pgsc_calc/docs/how-to/offline.rst

 .. _singularity image: https://ftp.ebi.ac.uk/pub/databases/spot/pgs/resources/pgsc_calc_v2_blob.sif

+In this container the calculator can be run using the conda profile, because conda environments have been installed and configured.

 Docker
 ~~~~~~

-Pull and save the docker images to local tar files in an online environment:
+Pull and save the docker image to a tar file in an online environment:

 .. code-block:: bash